 - 3 per side

-The inline and 3 per side are functionally similar to the open-back vintage style, except for a protective housing over the gears.
+The inline and 3 per side are functionally similar to the open-back vintage style.
+Except for protective housing over the gears.

 How To Mount Vintage Closed-Back Tuners

-The inline and 3 per side vintage closed-back tuners are also mounted to the headstock with 2 screws and an alignment bushing.
-This is similar to the open-back style as the only difference is the cover.
+The inline and 3-per-side vintage closed-back tuners are also mounted to the headstock.
+This is done with 2 screws and an alignment bushing.
+This is like the open-back style as the only difference is the cover.

 The plate-mounted assemblies are mostly the same.
 The plate itself gets screwed to the headstock and supports the tuning pegs.